otonoma/paranet/README.md

 Our extension simplifies viewing, editing, and deploying resources on the Paranet.

+- # TODO
-- #TODO - Add Updated Image
+- Add Updated Image

 **1. Environment Check**
 - Verify Docker Installation